netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 --peer_ip=10.129.0.48
 ```

-Alternatively, you could also use the service port
+Alternatively, you could also use the service port:
 ```sh
 --port=3001
 ```